 If you are ever in doubt about whether a resource is appropriate or not, please ask me and I will be happy to help you evaluate it.
+A failure to inquire in this manner will not reflect well in any disciplinary actions that arise.

 Grading Scheme: Percentage

-Online Homework 12
+Online Homework 10

-Video Reactions 5

-In Class Quizzes 5
+Weekly Problems 10

-Laboratory Work 33
+Laboratory Work 32

-Chapter Exams (3) 24
+Chapter Quizzes (8) 25

-Final Exam 16
+Final Exam 18

 Subjective Lab and Lecture 5

 Total 100%

-Homework (12%): There will be online homework assignments facilitated through a program called Chem101.
+Homework (10%): There will be online homework assignments facilitated through a program called Chem101.
 Homework is due on the date posted, and late assignments are penalized.
-A separate handout is posted on the Canvas site which explains registration and enrollment instructions.
+Clink through to Chem101 via Canvas.
 As we learn by doing, "practice makes perfect" and as exam questions may be similar to the homework, it is obviously to your advantage to take the homework seriously.
-Completing another student's online homework problems is grounds for receiving a score of zero on ALL homework assignments for the quarter for all involved students.
+Completing another student's online homework problems or other academic integrity violations is grounds for receiving a score of zero on ALL homework assignments for the quarter for all involved students.